A Guide for Sleep Deprived Parents: How to Get Sleep with a Newborn

 There are certain gold-star co sleeping practices that help you get stress-free nights of sound rest while supporting your baby’s body and mind.

-Bedside sleepers deliver all the benefits of co sleeping—we’re talking more bonding time with baby, easier nighttime nursing, and boosted support for baby’s healthy physical and mental growth—while gifting you with peace of mind (which is one of the best gifts of all, can’t we agree?).
+Bedside sleepers deliver all the benefits of co sleeping like more bonding time with baby, easier nighttime nursing, and boosted support for baby’s healthy physical and mental growth.
+While also gifting you with peace of mind (which is one of the best gifts of all, can’t we agree?).

 Bedside sleepers like the babybay attach snugly to the side of your own mattress, allowing you to sleep comfortably on the soft bedding you love while giving your baby a made-just-for-them sleeping space that properly supports their needs.